MatSciBench: Benchmarking the Reasoning Ability of Large Language Models in Materials Science: Dataset

 \subsection{Data Collection and Processing}

-For our materials science benchmark dataset, we curated a collection of problems from textbooks across multiple sub-fields.
-We selected widely-adopted undergraduate and graduate textbooks that include both comprehensive references (like ``Fundamentals of Materials'') and specialized resources focusing on specific domains (such as ``Electronic Magnetic and Optical Materials'').
+For our materials science benchmark dataset, we curated a collection of problems from textbooks across multiple subfields.
+We selected widely-adopted undergraduate and graduate textbooks that include both comprehensive references (such as ``The Science and Engineering of Materials'') and specialized resources focusing on specific domains (such as ``Electronic, Magnetic, and Optical Materials'').
 The choice of textbooks was guided and validated by materials science experts.
 We first identified the major subfields of materials science and then selected textbooks in these areas that provide exercise solutions and are accessible online.
 These sources collectively provide diverse problem types that cover the breadth of materials science concepts.
-A full set of textbooks details are provided in Appendix~\ref{app:dataset}.
+The full list of textbooks is presented in \Cref{tab:data_textbooks}.

 We used Mistral optical character recognition (OCR) \citep{mistralocr} to digitize both textual and visual content of these textbooks.
 Then we implemented a parsing algorithm to identify the example problems and solutions from the digital copies.
 Each question-answer pair was structured into a standardized format.
-Following the initial extraction, each entry was manually reviewed and corrected by domain experts to ensure accuracy and completeness.
+Following the initial extraction, each entry was reviewed and corrected by humans with LLM assistance to ensure accuracy and completeness.
 We applied strict filtering criteria, retaining only questions with determinate answers in the form of numerical values or formulas.